 San Jose del Cabo’s colonial architecture and quiet side streets stand in stark contrast to Cabo San Lucas’s rowdy nightclubs—even more so when the small town hosts its weekly art walks.
 On Thursday evenings (November through June), the many galleries in the 300-year-old town’s Distrito del Arte open their doors to visitors, often serving small glasses of wine or mescal for the walk.
 Browse crafts at spots like Indian Hands, where artists’ kiosks showcase carved-leather handbags, embroidered table linens, and plenty of breezy peasant dresses.
 Visiting in the offseason?
 The galleries still warrant an evening stroll, but you’ll have to bring your own vino.

 If you visit Los Cabos between November and March, you shouldn't miss the chance to go on a whale watching excursion.
 The humpback whales swim to the region's warm and salty waters each winter to give birth, then swim back up north to Alaska for the summer.
 In some seasons, the whales are so plentiful you'll spot them spouting from your hotel room window—but you should still get up close and personal to see these friendly, giant marine mammals in action.
-Book an excursion on a zodiac, a small inflatable boat, to get within arm's reach of the spectacular animals ($89 per person with Cabo Expeditions).
+Book an excursion on a zodiac, a small inflatable boat, to get within arm's reach of the spectacular animals.

 Spend an afternoon sipping and sampling made-in-Mexico wines.
-The vino scene in Mexico was long overpowered by tequila, mescal and beer, but grapes are having a moment, particularly in the Baja.
+The vino scene in Mexico was long overpowered by tequila, mescal, and beer, but grapes are having a moment, particularly in the Baja.
 The Cape hotel offers wine-tasting classes every Friday (though you can also book a private group tasting) in the hotel’s stunning Glass Box, a bar that cantilevers over the beach with floor-to-ceiling windows on three sides.
-Sample a chardonnay blend from Casa Madero, the oldest winery in the Americas and the sixth-oldest in the world, or sip on a light grenache from the Valle de Guadalupe, Mexico's quickly growing wine region in northern Baja ($75 for a three-pour flight with light bites; $110 with a full meal).
+Sample a chardonnay blend from Casa Madero, the oldest winery in the Americas and the sixth-oldest in the world, or sip on a light grenache from the Valle de Guadalupe, Mexico's quickly growing wine region in northern Baja.